 The Future of Cosmetic Testing

 CTIBiotech, an innovative R&D firm based in Lyon, France, is using CELLINK’s BIO X 3D bioprinter to produce in vitro full skin models from human cells.
 These bioprinted human skin models, which include sebaceous glands, immune cells or melanocytes, are more physiologically relevant.
-This improved models enable researchers to investigate sebum production, acne, or atopic dermatitis.
+These improved models enable researchers to investigate sebum production, acne, or atopic dermatitis.

-The $40 billion cosmetic industry is increasingly innovating using in vitro technologies as alternatives to animal experimentation for efficacy and safety testing skin-care and beauty products.
+The $40 billion cosmetic industry is increasingly innovating using in vitro technologies as alternatives to animal experimentation for efficacy and safety testing skincare and beauty products.
 Thankfully, advances in tissue engineering, such as the ability to bioprint human tissue models in the lab, have unlocked promising long-term-solutions.